FlyingOE/csv2xlsx/README.md

     	column range to use (see below)
   -dateformat string
-    	format for CSV date cells (default YYYY-MM-DD) (default "2006-01-02") -exceldateformat string
+    	format for CSV date cells (default YYYY-MM-DD) (default "2006-01-02") -encoding
+      encoding string to use for the CSV file, case-insensitive (defaults to "utf-8") -exceldateformat string
     	Excel format for date cells (default as in Excel) -h	display usage information